-The Anji Panasa road is passing through the number of villages/ habitations and the terrestrial fauna observed are represented by the domestic animals/ livestock.
+The Package-4 roads in Doda district is passing through the number of villages/ habitations and the terrestrial fauna observed are represented by the domestic animals/ livestock.
 These domesticated animals are Goats, Buffaloes, Cows, Donkeys.
-In Deva mai to Ohli Mandir road Goats and Monkeys were observed at few places and are commonly found in Reasi District.
 No wild animals were observed/ reported in the project roads during the field visit/ site assessment.